davdroman/swift-builders/README.md

 We're sprinkling imperative code on what should just be a description of our payload.
 Not only does this make it harder to reason about the code at a glance, but it also leaves too much leeway for unintended mutations.

-Thankfully, this library offers a better solution.
+Thankfully, there's a better way...

 ## Getting started